vladdsm/myblog_attempt/_posts/2020-01-12-topics-3d-printing.md

 ### 3D printer

 There are quite a few choices on the market.
 I started with a simplest AnetA8 printer.
-However there are quite some more nice things like Ultimaker
+However there are quite some more nice things like [Ultimaker](https://ultimaker.com/3d-printers)

 ### Materials to melt

 3d printers usually works by melting a plastic filament.
 It can be made usually from PLA or ABS polymers.

+### Where to place 3d printer?

+The best is to place this device somewhere far from living rooms:

+* noise as it may be printing during night
-The best is to place this device somewhere in the cellar as there would be some plastic smell probably not really healthy to breath...
+* plastic smell probably not really healthy to breath...

+### Where to get inspiration?

+To get things or even post things everyone seems to use [thingiverse](https://www.thingiverse.com/)

 ### Software to create 3D models